 When your partner protests, don’t call them crazy.
 Don’t call them a selfish asshole for withdrawing, but instead ask what is going underneath their behavior to uncover their hidden need.

-4) Tech Neglect –
+4) Tech Neglect.

-Because of the fact that many of us are available via email during non-work hours and constantly check social media, many of us have developed a sort of addiction in being distracted.
+Because of the fact that many of us are available via email during non-work hours and constantly check social media, many of us have developed a sort of addiction to being distracted.
 Our intimate relationships suffer because we are deprived of being aware and available to respond to each other.
 For couples that really struggle with this, I’ve found creating a designated “no-tech, all-connection time” really helps turn things around.

 Helping Your Partner Be Response-Able to Your Needs